The Carey Federation

 Homework will be posted on Dojo on Tuesday.
 This will be:

-• Learning spellings.
-These will be written into spelling journals each week based on the common exception words, (spelling rules will be taught and practised in school).
-The words will be specific to your child according to assessment.
-The spelling journals are for use at home to practise spellings but it is vital they are bought into school on Tuesday for new spellings to be written in.
+o Learning spellings.
+These will be written into spelling journals each week on Wednesday based on the common exception words, (spelling rules will be taught and practised in school) The words will be specific to your child according to assessment.
+The spelling journals are for use at home to practise spellings but it is vital they are bought into school on Wednesday for new spellings to be written in.
 There will be no formal ‘test’ of spellings each week, we look for evidence within class written work.
 However, I will carry out spelling checks to see how children are progressing with their year group list.
 A copy of this assessment will be stuck into their spelling journals.
 The highlighted words are the words the children spelled correctly in the check.

 In Key Stage 2 we no longer have ‘show and tell’ or a special bear….but we do have ‘Fluffy Friday’!!
 Where children can bring in one soft toy to join them in class for the day.

 The children’s well-being is of the utmost importance and we aim to create a happy, kind and healthy environment for all.
-If you have any worries or questions, please do not hesitate in coming to see us.
-You can message via Dojo but this is not checked regularly, so if it is something urgent, please email the school office to ensure we receive it straight away.
+If you have any worries or questions, please do not hesitate in coming to see me.
+You can message via Dojo but this is not checked regularly, so if it is something urgent or you wish me to see it that day, please email the school office to ensure I receive it straight away.

 Many thanks,